jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) an explanation of why use of the streamlined planning process is appropriate as an alternative to using the process under Part 1 of this schedule; and
     (iii) a description of the process that the local authority wishes to use and the time frames that it proposes for the steps in that process, having regard to the relevant criteria under section 80C(2); and
-    (iv) the persons that the local authority considers are likely to be affected by the proposed planning instrument; and (v) a summary of any consultation undertaken on the proposed planning instrument by the local authority, or intended to be undertaken, including consultation with iwi authorities under clauses 1A to 3C; and
+    (iv) the persons that the local authority considers are likely to be affected by the proposed planning instrument; and (iva) the number of independent commissioners that the authority wants on the SPP panel and the expertise required of the panel; and
+    (v) a summary of any consultation undertaken on the proposed planning instrument by the local authority, or intended to be undertaken, including consultation with iwi authorities under clauses 1A to 3C; and
     (vi) the implications of using the process that the local authority wishes to use for any relevant iwi participation legislation or Mana Whakahono a Rohe entered into under subpart 2 of Part 5 of this Act.

+### 75A Content of notice for direction relating to listed planning instrument
+(1) This clause applies to a notice by a local authority to a Minister for a direction under section 80CA or clause 5(1) of Schedule 3C to use the streamlined planning process to prepare a listed planning instrument.
+(2) The notice must be in writing and must describe— (a) the matters that the listed planning instrument will address; and (b) the process that the local authority wishes to use and the time frames that it proposes for the steps in that process; and
+  (c) the persons that the authority considers are likely to be affected by the listed planning instrument; and (d) the number of independent commissioners that the authority wants on the SPP panel and the expertise required of the panel; and
+  (e) the implications of using the process that the local authority wishes to use for any relevant iwi participation legislation or Mana Whakahono a Rohe entered into under subpart 2 of Part 5 of this Act.
+(3) If the listed planning instrument is an Auckland housing planning instrument, the notice must also— (a) contain information on how the instrument complies with clause 4 of Schedule 3C; and (b) state whether the instrument will include provisions of a kind permitted under clause 5(2) of Schedule 3C.

-### 76 How responsible Minister considers request
+### 76 How responsible Minister considers application or notice
+(1) This clause applies if the Minister receives—
+  (a) an application under section 80C from a local authority to use the streamlined planning process to prepare a planning instrument; or
-(1) The requirements of this clause apply to a local authority’s request to use the streamlined planning process.
+  (b) a notice under section 80CA or clause 5(1) of Schedule 3C from a local authority for a direction to use the streamlined planning process to prepare a listed planning instrument; or
+  (c) an application under section 80C and a notice under section 80CA or clause 5(1) of Schedule 3C to prepare a planning instrument and a listed planning instrument using the same streamlined planning process.
 (2) The responsible Minister must have regard to—
-  (a) the local authority’s written request; and
-  (b) whether the local authority has, in the Minister’s opinion, provided sufficient information in support of its request; and
+  (a) the local authority’s written application or notice (or both); and (b) whether the local authority has, in the Minister’s opinion, provided sufficient information in support of its application or notice (or both); and
-  (c) any relevant obligations set out in any iwi participation legislation or Mana Whakahono a Rohe; and (d) any other matters that the Minister considers relevant; and (e) the purpose of the streamlined planning process, as stated in section 80B(1).
+  (c) any relevant obligations set out in any iwi participation legislation or Mana Whakahono a Rohe; and (d) any other matters that the Minister considers relevant; and (e) the purpose of the streamlined planning process, as stated in section 80B(1); and (f) if subclause (1)﻿(c) applies, the appropriateness of using the same streamlined planning process to prepare the planning instrument and listed planning instrument.
-(3) The responsible Minister may require the local authority to provide any further information in support of its request that he or she may reasonably specify in writing.
+(3) The responsible Minister may require the local authority to provide any further information in support of its application or notice (or both) that he or she may reasonably specify in writing.
 (4) In relation to the streamlined planning process that he or she is proposing to implement by way of a direction under clause 78, the responsible Minister must consult—
   (a) the local authority; and
   (b) any other relevant Ministers of the Crown; and (c) any person who has requested a private plan change that is accepted under clause 25(2)﻿(b); and (d) any requiring authority that has consented under section 170 to include a requirement.
+(4A) However, if the Minister receives a notice under section 80CA or clause 5(1) of Schedule 3C, subclauses (4)﻿(b) to (d) do not apply in relation to the notice.
 (5) The responsible Minister may consult any other person about the content of the streamlined planning process that the Minister is proposing.
 (6) The responsible Minister must ensure that the streamlined planning process to be implemented by a direction given under clause 78 is not inconsistent with obligations under any relevant iwi participation legislation or Mana Whakahono a Rohe.

-### 77 Responsible Minister’s decision
+### 77 Responsible Minister’s decision on application under section 80C
-(1) The responsible Minister may decide a local authority’s application for a direction to enter the streamlined planning process by—
+(1) The responsible Minister may decide a local authority’s application under section 80C for a direction to enter the streamlined planning process by—
   (a) giving a direction under clause 78 that the local authority use the streamlined process set by the Minister in that direction; or
   (b) declining the local authority’s request.
 (2) The responsible Minister’s decision (and direction, if issued) must be—